RosieSews/masksnow/content/pages/contact.md

 path: /contact
 title: Contact
 ---
+## Knowledgebase

+If you are a volunteer with questions, please first visit our [knowledgebase](https://rosiesews.freshdesk.com/support/home) for answers.

 ## General Information

-If you are a volunteer with questions, please first visit our [knowledgebase](https://rosiesews.freshdesk.com/support/home) for answers.
-If you can't find an answer there, send us an email.
+If you have a general question:

 [info@masksnow.org](mailto:info@masksnow.org)